rm968211/Spiffo/README.md

          -e DISCORD_BOT_TOKEN=your_discord_bot_token_here \
          discord-bot

-The image is also published on Docker Hub at: **rm968211/spiffio**
+The image is also published on Docker Hub at: **rm968211/spiffo**

 ## Docker Compose

 You can also run the bot using Docker Compose.
 Below is an example `docker-compose.yml` file:

     services:
-      spiffio:
+      spiffo:
-        image: rm968211/Spiffio
+        image: rm968211/spiffo
         environment:
           - DISCORD_BOT_TOKEN=your_discord_bot_token_here
           - CONFIG_PATH=/data/config.json